nomia-mike/company-insight-agent/docs/README.md

 # company-insight-agent
-AI Agent writing Reports About Given Companies
+AI Agent that writes reports about given companies

 ## How To Run